How To Meal Prep For Back To School + Recipe Ideas

-Let’s be honest, getting your kids to eat healthy on a normal day can be a challenge. (though here’s a few tips to get them to eat healthy!)
+Let’s be honest, getting your kids to eat healthy on a normal day can be a challenge. (though here’s a few tips to get them to eat healthily!)
 Couple that with work, school, activities and packing for it all and it definitely sounds easier to stop at a donut shop on the way to school 😛

-Unfortunately, kids (and us mamas!) need quality, real food in order to stay fueled, focused and full of lasting energy.
+Unfortunately, kids (and us mamas!) need quality, real food in order to stay fueled, focused, and full of lasting energy.

 - Save time